RozeFound/mmc-export/README.md

 ### GitHub rate limits

 GitHub has limited requests per hour (up to 60), this means that if you have more than 60 mods, the rest will be excluded from github search.
-If you authenticate by using `mmc-export gh-login`and follow the instructions, the limit will be removed and requests will be faster.
+If you authenticate with GitHub using `mmc-export gh-login`, the limit will be removed and requests will be faster.
 You can always log out with `mmc-export gh-logout`.

 If you don't want to use github search by some reason, you can specify `--exclude-providers GitHub` as argument.